ata6502/DemoApps/README.md

 # DemoApps
 This repository contains examples of simple UWP (Universal Windows Platform) applications using Direct3D 11, [WinRT/C++](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/), and XAML.
-So far, there are two demos in the repository:
+So far, there are three demos in the repository:

 * `HelloWorld` - A colored rotating cube -- the most basic 3D application.
 * `TexturedCube` - A cube with materials and textures, lit by directional lights.
+* `SimpleWaves` - A wireframe grid with a height function.

 ## Hello World